rust-lang/rust-forge/src/infra/docs/bors.md

    on:
       push:
           branches: [
-            master, # This is any branch you normally run CI on auto,   # Added for bors
+            auto,   # Added for bors
             try     # Added for bors
          ]
    ```

-2. Add the repository name to the bors permissions array in the [team
+3. Add the repository name to the bors permissions array in the [team
    repository][team-permissions.rs], and grant the `bors.REPOSITORY.review`
    permission to the right teams or people.
 You can see an example of adding
    bors permissions to a team [here][bors-permission].

-3. Add the repository to the `repositories` map in [the Terraform configuration
+4. Add the repository to the `repositories` map in [the Terraform configuration
    file][tf-repos].
 This will create a webhook and inject its secret key in the
    bors execution environment.

-4. Add the repository to the [Bors configuration][bors-config], taking
+5. Add the repository to the [Bors configuration][bors-config], taking
    inspiration from other repositories.
 Note that the environment variables used
    in that config will be set automatically as long as you completed step 3 above.

-5. Give it a test by commenting `@bors ping` in any PR.
+6. Give it a test by commenting `@bors ping` in any PR.
 If you get a response back,
    you can then try to approve the PR with `@bors r+`.

 [@bors]: https://github.com/bors